pergalsk/api-mockup-server/README.md

 node server.js
 ```

-Server will listen on port 9933 (or according to your configuration).
+Server will listen on port 9933 (according to your configuration).

 ## Server configuration options